Code-Institute-Submissions/petracili-petra2108/README.md

 </html>
 ```

-   1. At the begining of page i created <a> element for logo and <header> with 3 diferetn <li href> (index.html,gallery.html and contact.html).
+   1. At the begining of page i created <a> element for logo and <header> with 3 differetn <li> (index.html,gallery.html and contact.html).
 One for each subpages.
+Then I created 3 different <section> and <footer> element.
-      Then i created 2 different <section> and <footer> element.
+   2. The first section contains "hero-images" wich is first photo on the page, first photo what visitor see.
+Secudn section have few <div> element, each for every pat of page.
+(About Us,Menu, And special offer.)